Morning Macro Brief

 Drafts Brinson and Karnosky-Singer attribution in plain English.
 Allocation, selection, currency — broken out and explained.

 Natural-language search across IPS, IC minutes, custodian notices, sell-side research, internal memos and emails — with sentence-level citations.
+Moved out of Phase 1 because it's the highest-blast-radius agent and ships only when MNPI tagging is operationally proven.

 First-pass IC memo from the research packet, plus a structured counter-argument that cites specific contradictory sources.